mchmarny/long-running-job/README.md

 # long-running-job

-Demo project showcasing how to use GCE's container exec feature to run long running jobs.
-This example also shows how to terminate (delete) the VM upon finish of the container execution.
+Demo showcasing the use container execution feature in GCE to effectively run long running jobs.
+In this example I parse gzip file from GCS and submit individual records to PubSub topic for subsequent processing but this could be really any thing you can build into an image.

+In this approach you can use custom machines with that extra RAM, GPU/TPU accelerators, and launch the host VM in VPC.
+And, since the host VM gets terminate (deleted) at the conclusion of container execution you won't have to pay for idle VM time.

+> I made this repo into a GitHub template.
+Just click the

 ## Pre-requirements